ovibob/Python-learning/Inventwithpython.com/README.md

 ### Bitmap Message
 This program uses a multiline string as a bitmap, a 2D image with only two possible colors for each pixel, to determine how it should display a message from the user.
 In this bitmap, space characters represent an empty space, and all other characters are replaced by characters in the user’s message.
 The provided bitmap resembles a world map, but you can change this to any image you’d like.
 The binary simplicity of the space-or-message-characters system makes it good for beginners.
 Try experimenting with different messages to see what the results look like!

+### Caesar cipher
+The Caesar cipher is an ancient encryption algorithm used by Julius Caesar.
+It encrypts letters by shifting them over by a certain number of places in the alphabet.
+We call the length of shift the key.
+For example, if the key is 3, then A becomes D, B becomes E, C becomes F, and so on.
+To decrypt the message, you must shift the encrypted letters in the opposite direction.
+This program lets the user encrypt and decrypt messages according to this algorithm.